Casino Royale (2006 film): Plot

 Bond awakens in hospital and recovers with Vesper at his side.
-He has Mathis apprehended after believing that he had tipped off Le Chiffre about his tell.
-Bond falls in love with Vesper and resigns from MI6.
-The couple sails to Venice.
+He has Mathis arrested, believing that he had tipped off Le Chiffre about his tell.
+Bond falls in love with Vesper and resigns from MI6, and the couple sail to Venice.
 When M reveals that his winnings were never transferred to the British treasury, Bond realizes that Vesper has betrayed him.
-He tails her to a hand-off of the money, where gunmen spot him and take her captive inside a Venetian palace undergoing restoration.
-Bond shoots the building's flotation devices, causing it to gradually sink into the Grand Canal as he picks off the shooters.
-Vesper is imprisoned in the building's elevator and, after locking herself in to prevent Bond from saving her, drowns.
-Mr. White, meanwhile, escapes with the money.
+He tracks her to an exchange of the money, where gunmen spot him and take her captive inside a gutted Venetian palace undergoing restoration and supported by large flotation devices.
+Bond destroys the flotation devices, causing the palace to lurch and sink into the Grand Canal, and kills the shooters.
+Vesper is trapped in the antique elevator cage as it submerges.
+Bond dives into the canal to rescue her, but she locks herself in to prevent him.
+Bond later attempts to resuscitate her, but fails, and Mr. White escapes with the money.

 M informs Bond, who has returned to service, that the organization behind Le Chiffre threatened to kill Vesper's lover unless she became a double agent.
-When Bond angrily denounces Vesper as a traitor, M reasons that she likely made a deal with White by trading the winnings for Bond's life.
+When Bond denounces Vesper as a traitor, M reasons that she likely made a deal with White by trading the winnings for Bond's life.
 Realizing Vesper left her phone to help him, Bond checks the contacts and locates Mr. White at an estate in Lake Como.
-He shoots White in the leg and introduces himself: "The name's Bond, James Bond".
+He shoots White in the leg to disable him and introduces himself: "The name's Bond, James Bond".